CipherOne/swiftprotocol/README.md

   * Failing to provide adequate dispute resolution for transactions.
   * Not performing their duty to approve new Members.
   * Unwillingness to cooperate with other Identity Providers on the platform.
-* Proposals that are approved for funding should remain relatively liberal when the protocol is in its early stages and should slowly become more strict over time.
+* Proposals that are approved for funding will remain conservative in early stages and may become less strict over time.
-* Identity Providers should shield Members from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
-From a Member's perspective, it's important that the UBI appears to function as efficiently as a centralized system.
-In the event something does go wrong, it's the responsibility of the Identity Provider to take the loss to remedy the situation.
+* Identity Providers protect Members over ineffecient (de)centralized system(s) of NMT.

-## Connection To SwiftDemand
+## TAN's Connection To SwiftDemand
 This Protocol is simply the protocol that has been outlined above.
-The SwiftDemand website will be the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website at the time of launching the UBIC Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
-Members will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.
+TAN's SwiftDemand website is the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website are to be transferred at a 1:1 ratio, Swifts to UBITs.
+Members will be required to undergo strict Identity Verification requirements to comply with TAN's know the member ("KTM") <sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.

-### SwiftDemand Features
+### TAN's SwiftDemand Features
-SwiftDemand was designed to be an extremely user-friendly website and platform that required no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
-SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services; However, due to Swiftdemand developer inactivity since the April 2018 auction of 200 million Swift for 1,496.6 Ether, this fork happened, and UBIC will be further developed by AI in the future.
+TAN's SwiftDemand was designed by a certain NMT to be an extremely user-friendly website, now TAN's platform requiring no prior knowledge of cryptocurrency and the standard for future Identity Providers.
+SwiftDemand provided an API as well as a marketplace to make the transfer of Swifts for goods and services easy and stress free.

 ## References